Global stability of three dimensional steady Prandtl equation: Introduction

 By the methodologies above, the solution will be constructed through the following iteration scheme.
 Firstly, for an arbitrarily small positive constant $\epsilon_0,$ set

 where $ \bar{u}(x,y,z)=u_B(x,y,z+{\epsilon_0})$ and consider the $n$-th approximation where $v_{n}=u_{n}+q_{n}$ and

 For the boundary data, we assume $\lim_{z\to+\infty} (u_n,v_n)=(1,1)$ and the approximate non-degenerate boundary data on $\{z=0\}\cup\{x=0\}\cup\{y=0\}$ relying on the parameter $\epsilon_0$.
-The detailed definition of the approximate boundary data will be given in Subsection \ref{appbddata} in the Appendix by method of characteristics to achieve the compatibility and suitable growth rates with respect to $\epsilon_0$.
+The detailed definition of the approximate boundary data will be given in Subsection \ref{appbddata} in the Appendix with suitable growth rates.

 For the above system, the main goal is to obtain uniform estimates independent of ${\epsilon_0}, n$ on the following functions

 Then by compactness, for any ${\epsilon_0}$, there exists a solution $(u_{\epsilon_0},v_{\epsilon_0})$ of \eqref{2.1} with approximate boundary data.
 Finally, by letting ${\epsilon_0}$ go to $0,$ we obtain the solution $(u,v)$ of \eqref{eq:3DPrandtl}.